 As you may already know, Windows 10 Insider Preview includes a set of "hidden" feature which are not accessible to regular users.
 Usually, the OS includes features that are not finished or can cause some unexpected behavior.
 Here are two tools we can use to unblock such features, both free and open source.

-The free open source tool Mach2 is developed by Rafael Rivera, and allows unblocking hidden OS features.
+The software developer Rafael Rivera has created a free open source tool, Mach2, that allows unblocking hidden OS features.

 Here is the description from the author:

 Feature Control is a system used to gate off new and unfinished features from production users in production code.
 The latter bit is important; it helps teams – like the Notepad team – safely work on changes in a constantly evolving master codebase, reducing costly integration efforts and boosting transparency.
 Teams needing to work with this pre-production code can easily flip a switch on their Windows machines – like Feature_FluentNotepadWorkForMaryJo.
 Everyone else, however, would continue to use production code and be none the wiser.